PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 When a new release is built, this tag is needed to lock the theme version.

-- [Tag][git-tag] the new version:
+* [Tag][git-tag] the new version:

     ```bash
     git tag 2.0.0-rc1 # replace with your version
     ```

-- Push the tag:
+* Push the tag:

     ```bash
     git push 2.0.0-rc1 # replace with your version
     ```

 * Update `composer.lock` to target the new tag

-## 5. Make sure to trigger the release of the Upgrade module if necessary.
+## 5. Make sure to trigger the release of the Upgrade module if necessary

 Some releases do need an update of the [Autoupgrade][autoupgrade] module, some do not.
 For example if the MySQL schema of the database has been updated between two versions of PrestaShop, a schema update SQL script is needed, and it has to be to the [list][autoupgrade-sql-list].

 Please verify whether or not this new version of PrestaShop requires

-- to modify the source code of the Autoupgrade module
+* to modify the source code of the Autoupgrade module
-- to publish a new version (using the up-to-date content of the source code) of the Autoupgrade module
+* to publish a new version (using the up-to-date content of the source code) of the Autoupgrade module

 If yes, please follow [the release process of the Autoupgrade module][autoupgrade-release-process].